 One of the best ways for a learner to understand how to accomplish the necessary tasks and goals is through practice and feedback.
 A course with practice sections using mean quizzes, hotspot questions, or see one/do one simulation helps the learner understand knowledge gaps or a need to review the material more through.
 Adding feedback that is constructive helps the learner understand why the answers the learner entered are right or wrong.
 A designer will have to determine the best kind of practice methods that would help the reader understand the material.

-An instructional designer can end a course with assessment to test the learner’s understanding.
+An instructional designer can end a course with an assessment to test the learner’s understanding.
 This assessment should vary the question format to keep the learner engaged (Multiple Choice, True/False, Fill-In-the-Blank, Short Answer, Matching, Hotspot, Sequence).
 Creating a question pool can set a parameter in place that makes it harder for users to.
 An effective course should have the learner be able to understand and pass a test on the new knowledge.
 Testing material should only include information covered in the course and follows the learning objectives.
 Feedback on the answers can help the learner understand why answers may have been right or wrong.

-Instructional designers follow standards of creating e-learning courses that are both educational and engaging.
+Instructional designers follow the standards of creating e-learning courses that are both educational and engaging.
 Creating an e-learning course starts with researching the material that will be used in the course.
 The e-learning course is then created to fit the specific needs of the client.
 The instructional designer makes decisions on how to present material and test the knowledge of the learner so that the course is more effective.
 Even though being an instructional designer is a lot of work, the results have shown that this is a successful and growing teaching method.